-- Add flour, baking soda and salt; mix until just combined.
+- Add flour, baking soda and salt; mix on low speed until just combined.

-- Add sour cream; mix until just combined.
+- Add sour cream; mix on low speed until just combined.

 - Pour batter into prepared pan.

 - Bake for 55-60 minutes, or until a toothpick or skewer inserted into the center of the cake comes out clean.